World's Best Secret Beaches

 Ask an Uruguayan to point you in the direction of a beach after his or her own heart, and you can bet it will be located in the laid-back department of Rocha.

-Situated a few miles off the highway, the tiny peninsula village of Cabo Polonio is accessed by 4-wheel drive trucks or horseback, which transport visitors over the dunes to a hidden beach.
+Situated a few miles off the highway, the tiny peninsula village of Cabo Polonio is accessed by 4-wheel-drive trucks or horses, which transport visitors over the dunes to a hidden beach.

-Electricity and running water - only delivered to a few places by rainwater and the odd generator - are rare commodities here.
+Electricity and running water — delivered to only a few places by rainwater and the odd generator — are rare commodities here.
 There are a few posadas (rustic motels), and most of the block-style vacation bungalows dotting the dunes are lit with candles at night.
-The long, sandy beach - popular with windsurfers from around the world - is rugged and totally undeveloped.
-On one side of the peninsula the ocean pounds the shore, while the other side offers a sheltered crescent of beach more suited to swimming.
+The long, sandy beach, which is popular with windsurfers from around the world, is rugged and totally undeveloped.
+On 1 side of the peninsula, the ocean pounds the shore, while the other side offers a sheltered crescent of beach more suited to swimming.

-STAY: Rent your own private beach bungalow for a few nights or by the week.
-Most online information about rentals online is in Spanish, so consider contacting the country's Ministry of Tourism for assistance with bookings.
-The oceanfront rooms at Posadoy Parador La Canada have hot-water showers, and there's a communal kitchen.
+Tip: Rent your own private beach bungalow for a few nights or by the week.
+Most online information about rentals is in Spanish, so consider contacting the country's Ministry of Tourism for assistance with bookings.

 Phu Quoc Island, Vietnam

-Intrepid European and Australian backpackers fresh from the ferry rub elbows with international jet-setters who've just flown in from Ho Chi Minh City at this palm-fringed isle off the coast of southwestern Vietnam.
-Stretching about 30 miles from north to south, Phu Quoc is the largest island in the Gulf of Thailand, but it has remained a relative secret - most tourists who make it to Southeast Asia bypass the island for more trafficked Thai destinations such as Phuket and Koh Samui.
+Intrepid European and Australian backpackers fresh from the ferry rub elbows with international jet-setters who have just flown in from Ho Chi Minh City at this palm-fringed isle off the coast of southwestern Vietnam.
+Stretching about 30 miles from north to south, Phu Quoc is the largest island in the Gulf of Thailand, but it has remained a relative secret.
+Most tourists who make it to Southeast Asia bypass the island for more trafficked Thai destinations such as Phuket and Koh Samui.

 Isla Bastimentos, Panama

 Nine Caribbean islands off the east coast of Panama make up the archipelago called Bocas del Toro.
-For the region's most sublime beaches (and that's saying a lot - Bocas del Toro is loaded with brilliant spots), set your sights on Isla Bastimentos.
+For the region's most sublime beaches (and that's saying a lot, considering that Bocas del Toro is loaded with brilliant spots), set your sights on Isla Bastimentos.

-Playa Wizard is one of the most beautiful beaches on the island, with a wide, empty stretch of sand and some of the best surf in Central America.
-And at nearby Red Frog Beach - accessed by a short hike or boat taxi -- you'll have your best chance of spotting Panama's native poison dart frog.
+Playa Wizard is one of the most beautiful shorelines on the island, with a wide, empty stretch of sand and some of the best surf in Central America.
+And at nearby Red Frog Beach — accessed by a short hike or water taxi — you'll have your best chance of spotting Panama's native poison dart frog.

-STAY: Near the National Marine Park, Al Natural Resort offers oceanfront bungalows with thatched roofs, mosquito nets, and porches with uninterrupted ocean and rainforest views.
+Tip: Near the national marine park, Al Natural Resort offers oceanfront bungalows that feature thatched roofs, mosquito nets and porches with uninterrupted ocean and rain-forest views.